kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/Object.methods.md

 Object.getOwnPropertyDescriptor(obj, prop)
 ```
 **Object.getOwnPropertyDescriptors()**
 returns all own property descriptors including symbolic and non-enumerable ones.
+Together with Object.defineProperties it can be used as a “flags-aware” way of cloning an object:

 ```javascript
 // example